 Translation by Meyer

 The walls and ceilings of the tomb were brightly decorated.
-We know that on of transverse hallway was originally decorated with a frieze of Hathor heads and a depiction of Mediterranean men bearing tribute.
+We know that one of the transverse hallways was originally decorated with a frieze of Hathor heads and a depiction of Mediterranean men bearing tribute.
 However, although some traces of painting remain on the ceiling most of the original painting has now degraded.
-In addition to the coloured decorations, nine stele-like plaques were placed in the walls and inscribed with the titles etc of Senenmut.
+In addition to the coloured decorations, nine stele-like plaques were placed in the walls and inscribed with the titles of Senenmut.
 All of the inscriptions have clearly been damaged intentionally.

 The inscriptions make frequent reference to his relation with Hatshepsut and his privileged position in her court.
 The only reference to Neferu-Ra is on the rock statue above the entrance to the tomb and on a few funeral cones.
 It is thought that Neferu-Ra was still alive when the tomb was constructed.

-Some of the damage clearly dates to the Amarna period ( when Akhenaten promoted the Aten and rejected the other gods) and it is also generally agreed that Thuthmosis was to blame for some of the vandalism (he also defaced images and text relating to his step-mother Hatshepsut in her Mortuary temple at Deir el Bahri) However, it is also suggested by some that Hatshepsut also ordered that his tomb be defaced when he fell from her favour (although many scholars reject this supposition).
+Some of the damage clearly dates to the Amarna period (when Akhenaten promoted the Aten and rejected the other gods) and it is also generally agreed that Thuthmosis was to blame for some of the vandalism (he also defaced images and text relating to his step-mother Hatshepsut in her Mortuary temple at Deir el Bahri).
+It is also suggested by some that Hatshepsut may have ordered that his tomb be defaced when he fell from her favour (although many scholars reject this supposition).